Big Agriculture Is Best

 Ultimately, improving the U.S. food system will require, first, appreciating it for the social, economic, and technological marvel that it is.
 It feeds 330 million Americans and many millions more around the world.
 It has liberated almost all of us from lives of hard agricultural labor and deep agrarian poverty.
 It has allowed forests to return across much of the United States while also sparing forests in many other parts of the world.
 It does all this while being extraordinarily efficient environmentally.
 A better food system will build on these blessings, not abandon them.

 Due to an editing error, an earlier version of this article did not credit the U.S. Department of Agriculture for the output produced by small farms.
 It also contained misleading caption information.

-Ted Nordhaus is a leading global thinker on energy, environment, climate, human development, and politics.
-He is the founder and executive director of the Breakthrough Institute and a co-author of An Ecomodernist Manifesto.
+Ted Nordhaus is the co-founder and executive director of the Breakthrough Institute and a co-author of An Ecomodernist Manifesto.
 Twitter: @TedNordhaus

 Dan Blaustein-Rejto is the director of food and agriculture at the Breakthrough Institute, where he analyzes the economics and potential of sustainable agriculture policies and practices.
 He has conducted research with the Environmental Defense Fund, International Center for Tropical Agriculture, and Farmers Market Coalition.